ArtificialMan3000/speech-extension-chrome/README.md

 # speech-extension-chrome
-Extention for chrome that voicing selected text
+Extension for chrome that voicing selected text